araobp/tower/README.md

 ## Tower

-The tower consists of a water pipe sitting vertically and platforms on which sensors are mounted:
+The tower consists of a PVC water pipe sitting vertically and platforms on which sensors are mounted:

 ```
       | | [AI webcam}